 Objective 1.
 Analysis of relationship between facility type and measures of bulk tank milk quality, udder health, milk production, and udder hygiene scores

 The main predictor of interest, facility type (FS, TS, or BP), was forced into the model for each of the eight outcomes.
 For the models exploring newSCS, chronSCS, and elevSCS, two bedded pack farms did not have available DHIA data (group sizes: FS =6, TS = 10, BP = 3).
 One bedded pack farm did not have average cow-level SCS data (group sizes: FS = 6, TS = 8, BP = 4).
 For STD 150-day milk, one bedded pack farm and two tiestall farms were missing DHIA data (group sizes: FS = 6, TS = 8, BP = 4).
 All 21 farms were able to be included in the models for BTSCC, average hygiene score, and proportion of dirty udders.

+Bulk tank milk quality

+Multiple attempts were made to model the four aerobic culture outcomes for bulk tank milk, but these suffered from over-parametrization and were not pursued further.
+A Kruskal-Wallis chi-squared test was performed for each of the four aerobic culture outcomes, which found no difference in cfu count between the three facility types (P > 0.05; Table 1).

 Predominant breed (Holstein, n = 8; Jersey/Other, n = 13) and herd size (n = 21) were offered to a multivariable model for BTSCC.
-No models were produced for BTSCC that were statistically significant overall (F-test, P >0.05) or which had any significant predictors.
+No models were produced for BTSCC that were statistically significant overall (F-test, P >0.05) or which had any significant predictors, including facility type.

-Herd size category (30-55 cows, n = 5; 56-69 cows, n = 6; 70-100 cows, n = 8), use of bedding (y = 5; n = 14), air quality as assessed by researcher (“fair,” n = 5; “good,” n = 14), glove use at milking (always = 9; no/inconsistently = 9), and clinical mastitis record keeping practices (always kept records of mastitis event = 7; never kept record = 6; sometimes/kept records temporarily = 6) were offered to a multivariable model for newSCS.
-The model with the lowest AIC value (91.36) was an improvement on the reduced model with only facility type (ANOVA, P = 0.01), and included bedding use, air quality, glove use, and mastitis record keeping practices.
+Herd size category (30-55 cows, n = 5; 56-69 cows, n = 6; 70-100 cows, n = 8), use of bedding amendment (y = 5; n = 14), air quality as assessed by researcher (“fair,” n = 5; “good,” n = 14), glove use at milking (always = 9; no/inconsistently = 9), and clinical mastitis record keeping practices (always kept records of mastitis event = 7; never kept record = 6; sometimes/kept records temporarily = 6) were offered to a multivariable model for newSCS.
+The model with the lowest AIC value (91.36) was an improvement on the reduced model with only facility type (ANOVA, P = 0.01), and included bedding amendment use, air quality, glove use, and mastitis record keeping practices.
 However, this model was only a marginal improvement on the full model (AIC = 91.76).
-Bedding use and air quality were significant predictors of newSCS in this best model (overall P = 0.014).
+Bedding amendment use and air quality were significant predictors of newSCS in this best model (overall P = 0.014), while facility type was not.

-Feeding additional supplemental selenium (y = 11; n = 7), use of (y = 5; n = 14), udder hair clipping (y = 5; n = 14), and proportion of dirty udders (n = 19) were offered to a multivariable model for chronSCS.
+Feeding additional supplemental selenium (y = 11; n = 7), use of any sort of bedding amendment (y = 5; n = 14), udder hair clipping (y = 5; n = 14), and proportion of dirty udders (n = 19) were offered to a multivariable model for chronSCS.
 The full model was the best (overall P = 0.04), and was an improvement on the reduced model (ANOVA, P = 0.02), but the only predictor found to be significant was the proportion of dirty udders (P = 0.018).
+Facility type was not found to be a significant predictor of chronSCS.

-For modelling elevSCS, bedding use (y = 5; n = 14) and mean hygiene (n = 19) were offered.
-No models were produced that were statistically significant overall, and none had any significant predictors (P >0.05).
+For modelling elevSCS, bedding amendment use (y = 5; n = 14) and mean hygiene (n = 19) were offered.
+No models were produced that were statistically significant overall, and none had any significant predictors, including facility type (P >0.05).